-I’m originally from Kailua, Hawai’i, though I completed my B.S. in astrophysics at Yale University.
+I’m originally from Kailua, Hawai’i, though I completed my B.S. in Astrophysics at Yale University.
 While there, I studied satellite galaxies with Dr. Marla Geha as a part of the Satellites Around Galactic Analogs (SAGA) Survey and protostars with Dr. Hector Arce as a part of the Mass Assembly of Stellar Systems and their Evolution with the SMA (MASSES) Survey.
-As an undergraduate, I also had the opportunity to work with Dr. Jens Kauffmann from MIT’s Haystack Observatory, where I analyzed star formation rates within a variety of molecular clouds as a part of the Line Emission in Galaxies Observations (LEGO) Survey.
+As an undergraduate, I also had the opportunity to work with Dr. Jens Kauffmann from MIT’s Haystack Observatory through an NSF REU, where I analyzed star formation rates within a variety of molecular clouds as a part of the Line Emission in Galaxies Observations (LEGO) Survey.

 Once arriving at the IfA, I completed my first 699 project with Dr. Jonathan Williams, analyzing protostellar and protoplanetary disk masses in the Serpens region.
 I catalogued protostellar outflows, calculated dust masses for over 300 disks, and identified that despite intense clustering and a lack of massive stars, Serpens’s disk demographics are still similar to other young star-forming regions.
 I was awarded the prize for Best 699 Project of my year, and you can read more in my paper here.